 Causes, Signs, Solutions, Prevention

-- Athlete’s foot (also known as tinea pedis) is a common fungal infection that affects the skin on your feet.1
+Athlete’s foot (also known as tinea pedis) is a common fungal infection that affects the skin on the feet.1

 What causes athlete’s foot?